Antonio Cipriano: Career

 In 2018, he was cast in the original Cambridge, Massachusetts, production of the musical Jagged Little Pill, inspired by the album of the same name by Alanis Morissette.
 The production played at American Repertory Theater for two-and-a-half months.
 In January 2019, it was announced the show would transfer to Broadway.
-In the interim, Cipriano appeared in the original reading of the stage adaption of The Notebook, with music by Ingrid Michaelson. among several other projects.
+In the interim, Cipriano appeared in the original reading of the stage adaption of The Notebook, with music by Ingrid Michaelson, among several other projects.
 Following previews of Jagged Little Pill, the production opened on Broadway in December 2019.
 The musical was nominated for fifteen Tony Awards, and won the Grammy for Best Musical Theater Album.

 On September 26, 2021, Cipriano announced that he would not be returning to Jagged Little Pill due to alleged transphobic and abusive treatment of the show's non-binary cast members.

 Cipriano then went on to star in the Disney+ series National Treasure: Edge of History, based on the National Treasure films.

-Since then, he has been a part of numerous projects both on stage and screen including Pretty Little Liars: Original Sin on MAX, and Shelter on Prime Video.
+Since then, he has been a part of numerous projects both on stage and screen including Pretty Little Liars on HBO Max, and Harlan Coben's Shelter on Prime Video.

-In 2025, he started a production company with his partner, Justine Verheul, called Might Be Smart Productions.
-The company offers masterclasses, produces concerts, and stages live theatrical performances.
-The company is active on social media platforms such as Instagram and Tiktok.